-Please note: All Elddis motorhomes are classified as Grade 2 and therefore meet with the thermal insulation and heat levels for specific climatic conditions as specified within the British and European Standard BS EN 1646 part 1.
+Please Note: All Elddis motorhomes are classified as Grade 3 and therefore meet with the thermal insulation and heat levels for specific climatic conditions as specified within the British and European Standard BS EN 1646 part 1.

 By following the instructions provided in this handbook and maintaining your motorhome in a first class roadworthy condition, you are sure to have many years of carefree use.
 To ensure the very best quality and reliability all motorhome designs and new developments are rigorously tested.
-Therefore Elddis will accept no liability or uphold the warranty if the motorhome is altered or modified in any way.
+Therefore Elddis will accept no liability or uphold the warranty if the motorhome is altered or modified in any way that would adversely affect the reliability.